 Programming expenses related to the Company's video service represent fees paid to programming distributors to license the programming distributed to subscribers.
 This programming is acquired generally under multi-year distribution agreements, with rates usually based on the number of subscribers that receive the programming.
 There have been periods when an existing distribution agreement has expired and the parties have not finalized negotiations of either a renewal of that agreement or a new agreement for certain periods of time.
-In substantially all these instances, the Company continues to carry and pay for these services until execution of definitive replacement agreements or renewals.
-The amount of programming expense recorded during the interim period is based on the Company's estimates of the ultimate contractual agreement expected to be reached, which is based on several factors, including previous contractual rates, customary rate increases and the current status of negotiations.
+In substantially all these instances, the Company continues to carry and pay for these services until execution of definitive replacement expected to be reached, which is based on the Company's estimates of the ultimate contractual agreement expected to be reached, which is based on several factors, including previous contractual rates, customary rate increases and the current status of negotiations.
 Such estimates are adjusted as negotiations progress until new programming terms are finalized.